magentabusiness/magentabusiness.github.io/docs/trendz/getting-started.md

 * Trendz Cloud (Europe): [https://eu.thingsboard.cloud/trendz](https://eu.thingsboard.cloud/trendz)
 * Self-hosted Trendz: [http://localhost:8888](http://localhost:8888)

 You can log in using Tenant Administrator credentials from ThingsBoard.
-Trendz uses ThingsBoard as an authentication service.
+Trendz uses IoT Hub as an authentication service.
 Any Tenant Administrator or Customer User can sign in to the Trendz UI using the same login/password they use in ThingsBoard.

 {% include images-gallery.html imageCollection="discover-topology" %}